engagepy/engagepy/README.md

 **Steps to Initiate:** *(Don't Over Think It.
 It's Easier Than you Think)*

-One doesn't have to learn code to use code.
-Here are some steps if you only wish test waters with programming..
+Don't have to learn code to use code.
+Here are some steps if you wish to test the waters.

 1. Start by downloading python from : https://www.python.org/downloads/ .
 It is safe, open source, popular and going places.
 Downloads are secure so ease into it.